-- How to get a general contractor license in Pennsylvania
+Learn more about how to get your general contractor license in Pennsylvania, including:

 Do you need a license to be a general contractor?

 There are no statewide Pennsylvania general contractor license or certification requirements.
-However, any contractor who performs at least $5,000 worth of home improvements per year must register with the Attorney General’s office.2 Contractors earning less than $5,000 in a calendar year and retailers with a net worth of $50 million or more are exempt from the requirement.
+However, any contractor who performs at least $5,000 worth of home improvements per year must register with the Attorney General’s office.
+Contractors earning less than $5,000 in a calendar year and retailers with a net worth of $50 million or more are exempt from the requirement.

 This home improvement contractor registration is only required for contractors who complete projects related to an existing private residence, such as repairs, renovations, demolitions and installations.
 Exemptions apply when working on projects for new homes.